csaid/csaid.github.io/_posts/2017-05-08-learning-by-flip-flopping.md

 This got me thinking: In what other issues do people go through a sequence of flip-flops as they learn more about it?
 In this blog post, I'd like to suggest a few.

-Let me stress that in presenting these I don't necessarily think that the "highest" levels in these examples are correct, nor do I think I have anywhere close to a strong understanding on many of these issues.
+Let me stress that in presenting these I don't necessarily think that the "highest" levels in these examples are correct, nor do I think I have a strong understanding on many of these issues.
 It's just something that's fun to think about.

 ### Increasing the minimum wage
 This is arguably a special case of Artir's Pyramid and is probably the canonical example of learning by flip-flopping.